FREE SHIPPING TSV COLLECTIVE

 Not all shortboards are the same

-- Groveler: chubbier and friendlier.
-Ideal for slacker waves without losing his nerve.
+• Groveler: chubbier and friendlier.
+Ideal for slow waves without losing his nerve.

 Mistakes we all make (until we learn)

-Thinking you're going to break it from the first swim.
-Picking up a board that doesn't have enough volume.
+Thinking you're going to crush it from the first swim.
+Picking up a board with insufficient volume.
 Underestimating it.
-With a shortboard, you either get it... or it shows you.
+With shortboards, you either get it... or it shows you.

 What you always ask (and here we do answer)